KitwareMedical/UTM/README.md

 > International Conference on Medical Image Computing and Computer-Assisted Intervention 2020
 > [Link](https://link.springer.com/chapter/10.1007/978-3-030-59728-3_65)

-This paper also describes the statistical model employed in the parcel and component based analysis,
+This paper also describes the statistical model employed in the parcel and component based analysis.